Buying Antique Porcelain

 The only thing that provenance actually does is lend additional weight to a claim of authenticity, if the appraiser or dealer already has a reputation as an expert in the field.

-Unfortunately, auction houses like this too - yes, even the biggest ones do.
-The reason may simply be that in some fields they do not have the right experts to make sure a specific item is authentic and old, and of the period, rather than a high quality fake.
-Their "Asian Art" specialists often seem to have only limited knowledge in the field of Chinese ceramics, which basically is normal, considering the huge span of time (2000+years) and wide range of ceramic types and kilns they would have to cover.
+The reason is simply that in some fields of ceramics they do not have the right experts to make sure a specific item is authentic and old, and of the period, rather than a high quality fake.
+Most so-called experts may have their expertise in a field or two, or in a period or type of object.
+Even the "Asian Art" specialists of top auction houses often have only limited knowledge in this field of Chinese ceramics, which basically is normal, considering the huge span of time (2000+years) and the wide range of ceramic types and kilns they would have to cover.
 So they tend to rely on provenance, or the stickers attached on the bottom of items which, by the way, more and more are also faked.

-Anyone from an auction house or any seller who did encounter this with an authentic item - please please feel free to contact us via email or our 'discussion forum' for commenting on this!
+Anyone from an auction house or any seller who did encounter this with an authentic item - please please feel free to contact us via email in our 'discussion forum' for commenting on this!

 Even at estate sales when items may come from highly regarded antiques collections you cannot be sure that all Chinese porcelain is authentic.